soph-g/soph-g.github.io/_posts/2019-08-20-debugging-process.md

 These are just some of the signs that you should work on having a repeatable debugging process!
 Adopting a methodical approach should help you identify and resolve bugs much quicker.

-## What does a repeatable debugging process look like?
+## What does a debugging process look like?

 Luckily, there are only a few steps that you need to master to make a big difference to your debugging approach.